BBC apologises to Donald Trump over Panorama edit and rejects defamation claim

 On Monday, Mr Shah issued an apology from the corporation over the “error of judgment” in the editing of the speech for the Panorama episode.

-Responding to a letter from the Culture, Media and Sport Committee, Mr Shah said that there had been more than 500 complaints since the publication of Michael Prescott’s memo, adding: “We accept that the way the speech was edited did give the impression of a direct call for violent action.”
+Responding to a letter from the Culture, Media and Sport Committee, Mr Shah said that there had been more than 500 complaints since the publication of the Michael Prescott memo, which raised concerns about the Panorama episode, adding: “We accept that the way the speech was edited did give the impression of a direct call for violent action.”

-Mr Davie and Ms Turness announced their departure from the BBC after concerns were raised in Mr Prescott’s report that the Panorama speech had been selectively edited.
+The legal letter, from Mr Trump’s counsel Alejandro Brito, demanded that “false, defamatory, disparaging and inflammatory statements” made about Mr Trump be retracted immediately.

-The Prescott memo, first reported by The Telegraph, raised concerns about the way clips of Mr Trump’s speech on January 6 2021 were spliced together to make it appear he had told supporters he was going to walk to the US Capitol with them to “fight like hell”.
+On Thursday, Liberal Democrat leader Sir Ed Davey said the party has written to Prime Minister Sir Keir Starmer, calling on him to demand that Mr Trump “drop his ludicrous one billion dollar lawsuit against the BBC”.